Meeco/docs/information/Keys.md

 With a strong focus on privacy and security around the management and exchange of data, Meeco understands the importance of data encryption.
 With this in mind, we provide a key management service (KMS) that enables users to easily access their data whilst ensuring it remains secure and protected.
 To do this we employ multiple cryptographic key types, all of which serve a purpose:

-Master Encryption Key (MEK): a derived key (created from a passphrase) that encrypts the KEK.
+* Master Encryption Key (MEK): a derived key (created from a passphrase) that encrypts the KEK.
 It is held by each endpoint (user), and it is never shared.

-Key Encryption Key (KEK): encrypts all other keys.
+* Key Encryption Key (KEK): encrypts all other keys.

-**Keypair** – used to ensure integrity (signing/verifying) and exchanging keys between users
+* **Keypair** – used to ensure integrity (signing/verifying) and exchanging keys between users

-Data Encryption Key (DEK): used to encrypt data that goes into the Vault (i.e. Items).There are two types of DEKs:​
+* Data Encryption Key (DEK): used to encrypt data that goes into the Vault (i.e. Items).There are two types of DEKs:​

-DEK for personal data is used to encrypt and decrypt data exchanged with the Vault.​
+  * DEK for personal data is used to encrypt and decrypt data exchanged with the Vault.​

-DEK for sharing data is used to encrypt and decrypt data exchanged with another user.
+  * DEK for sharing data is used to encrypt and decrypt data exchanged with another user.

 These keys can be setup, stored and accessed via KMS.
-The key management system enables users to store and retrieve their DEKs and Keypairs.
+The key management service enables users to store and retrieve their DEKs and Keypairs.
 An advantage of using the KMS is that users can use the same keys to securely log into systems they are authorised to do so from different devices.
 Before a user sends their keys to the KMS for safe keeping, they are encrypted to ensure only the user can read them.

 When organising and managing a user’s keys, a key hierarchy is employed.
 Key hierarchy is a tiered approach to gaining access to encrypted data.
 Without the next key in the hierarchy, accessing encrypted data is not possible.
 For example, when data is securely stored, first a DEK and a Keypair are required.
 To encrypt the keys (DEK and the Private Key of the Keypair), a new symmetric key is generated, this is referred to as the KEK.